mmistakes/minimal-mistakes/_posts/2022-06-10-stateful-streams-with-apach-flink.md

 ```
 Congrats!
 We have successfully consumed messages from Pulsar.

-## 2. Performing Data Lookups with the Flink Process Function
+## 2. Performing Data Enrichment
-Now that we verified we can read our events, the next step is to combine these multiple sources together, extract the user
+We verified we can read our events so the next step is data enrichment, i.e "query" user and item information from the **changelog** topics.
-Combining two datastreams together should look similar to this:
+To achieve this with Flink it will look similar to this:
 ```java
  DataStream<OrderWithUserData> orderWithUserDataStream = orderStream
         .keyBy(Order::getUserId)